-Having let go of most this lens has now officially replaced all of my Sony FE mount prime lenses…
+Having let go of all the lenses below the 35-150mm has now officially replaced all of my Sony FE mount prime lenses…

 …save two.
-But those two lenses do not count because they both are want to have lenses, not need to have lenses.
-But when considering the more pedestrian prime lenses have had I can honestly say that they are redundant for me.
+But those two lenses do not count because they are both “want to have” lenses, not “need to have” lenses.
+But when considering the more pedestrian prime lenses I have had I can honestly say that they are redundant for me.
 Which ones I imagine you asking?
-Well I am glad that I imagined that you asked.
+Well, I am glad that I imagined that you asked.
 Across a few focal lengths starting at the widest let us take a walk down prime lens memory lane.

 Could have easily taken any of the shots above with the Tamron 35-150mm.
 At f/2 there is little sacrifice in subject isolation and light gathering.
 The 35-150mm also sports a similarly close focus distance at 35mm.

 A great lens.
-More “soul” IQ wise than nearly any other 50mm adjacent normal-ish FE mount lens.
+More “soul” IQ wise than nearly any other 50mm adjacent normal-ish FE mount lens I had used.
 Small.
 Light.
 Reasonably sharp.
 Reasonably efficient AF.
 Maybe a little more plastic-y than I would like it to be build-wise.
-But it should have done it for me, but it did not.
+It should have done it for me, but it did not.
 I cannot put a finger on the why not if I am honest.
-With little sacrifice aperture wise at f/2.2 at 45mm the 35-150mm gives up nothing else spec-wise.
-And at around 45mm the 35-150mm outshines the Rokinon/Samyang 45mm in my opinion.
+Having let that lens go there is little sacrifice aperture wise at f/2.2 at 45mm with the 35-150mm spec-wise.
+And at around 45mm the 35-150mm outshines the Rokinon/Samyang 45mm IQ wise in my opinion.

-Many of the photos above taken with the 75mm were during a stranger portrait session during a NYC photo walk back in August of 2021.
+Many of the photos above with the 75mm were taken during a stranger portrait session on a NYC photo walk back in August of 2021.
 But soon after I switched to the Tamron 28-75mm f/2.8.
 Why?
 For street portrait sessions I quickly started to realize that the added flexibility of the Tamron zoom was preferred.
-And after that I never went back to the 75mm for the remainder of the photo walk.
+And after that, I never returned to the 75mm for the remainder of the photo walk.
 I finished up the stranger portraits with the 28-75mm…

-…which netted pleasing results at 71mm above, but also reminded me that the zoom’s flexibility was appreciated with quick changes in framing like the shot below not long after at 51mm.
+…which netted pleasing results at 71mm above, but also reminded me that the zoom’s flexibility was appreciated with quick changes in framing like the shot below not long after the shot above at 51mm.

 And that was it.
-One the subway down to Washington Square the 28-75mm f/2.8 stayed on the camera for the rest of the photo walk.
+On the subway down to Washington Square and onward the 28-75mm f/2.8 stayed on the camera for the rest of the photo walk.

 Like the 28-75mm f/2.8 the 35-150mm f/2-2.8 would have also done just fine the rest of the day.
-In fact I never wanted for a wider lens the rest of the day, but with a few shots, like the one below, I would have preferred a longer lens than 75mm without having to switch lenses.
+In fact, I never wanted for a wider lens the rest of the day, but with a few shots, like the one below, I would have preferred a longer lens than the 75mm available with the 28-75mm zoom.

 I really, really like the Rokinon/Samyang 24mm f/1.8 in theory.
 Features that I raved about like the Infinity on Demand button also sound fantastic in theory.
 An f/1.8 aperture also sounds fantastic.
 But in practice?

-- I am not a zoom with your feet type of guy, but I must admit that in most instances I could make do with 35mm with the Tamron 35-150mm by adjusting my position.
+- I am not a zoom with your feet type of guy usually.
+But I must admit that in most instances I could make do with 35mm with the Tamron 35-150mm by adjusting my position.
 And while not sporting an Infinity on Demand button like the 24mm it sports a host of helpful buttons and switches of its own.

 And subject isolation at this focal length range with f/2.8 is not an issue either courtesy of the 17-28mm’s quite decent close focus performance.

-So in addition to the 28-75mm and 70-180mm Tamron lenses the 35-150mm f/2-2.8, for me, functionally replaces prime lenses up to 75mm as well.
+So in addition to the 28-75mm and 70-180mm Tamron lenses the 35-150mm f/2-2.8, for me, functionally replaces prime lenses also.
 I mentioned above that a lens that reached past 75mm would have been preferred for a couple of instances above.
-There are a few mortal primes longer than 75mm that I appreciate.
-In order of focal length.
+There are a few mortal primes longer than 75mm that I appreciate in order of focal length.

 Prime Lenses between 100mm and 135mm